Looking for the list of best search engines (2019) in the world?

 In today’s article, I list the top best search engines that are perfect Google alternatives which can make up for Google.

-This list of best search engines 2018 would be incomplete without the definition of search engines.
+This list of best search engines for 2019 would be incomplete without the definition of search engines.
 Here is what a search engine is:

 Wikipedia defines search engines as a web search engine is a software system that is designed to search for information on the World Wide Web.
 The search results are generally presented in a line of results often referred to as search engine results pages (SERPs).
 These results can be different based on the search engine type you’re using.